gesistsa/sweater/paper/paper.md

 # Statement of need

-The goal of this R package is to detect (implicit) biases in word embeddings.
+The goal of this R package is to detect associations among words in word embedding spaces.
 Word embeddings can capture how similar or different two words are in terms of implicit and explicit meanings.
 Using the example in @collobert2011natural, the word vector for "XBox" is close to that for "PlayStation", as measured by a distance measure such as cosine distance.
+Word embeddings can also be used to study associations among words that are otherwise difficult to detect.
+For instance, @jing2021characterizing used word embeddings to study how Democrats and Republicans are divided along party lines about COVID-19.

-The same technique can also be used to detect biases.
+The same technique can also be used to detect unwanted implicit associations, or biases.
 For example, @kroon2020guilty measure how close the word vectors for various ethnic group names (e.g. "Dutch", "Belgian" , and "Syrian") are to those for various nouns related to threats (e.g. "terrorist", "murderer", and "gangster").
 These biases in word embedding can be understood through the implicit social cognition model of media priming [@arendt:2013:DDM].
 In this model, implicit stereotypes are defined as the "strength of the automatic association between a group concept (e.g., minority group) and an attribute (e.g., criminal)." [@arendt:2013:DDM, p.
 832] All of these bias detection methods are based on the strength of association between a concept (or a target) and an attribute in embedding spaces.

 The importance of detecting biases in word embeddings is twofold.
 First, pretrained, biased word embeddings deployed in real-life machine learning systems can pose fairness concerns [@packer2018text;@boyarskaya2020overcoming].
 Second, biases in word embeddings reflect the biases in the original training material.
 Social scientists, communication researchers included, have exploited these methods to quantify (implicit) media biases by extracting biases from word embeddings locally trained on large text corpora [e.g. @kroon2020guilty;@knoche2019identifying;@sales2019media].

-Previously, the software of these methods is only scatteredly available as the addendum of the original papers and was implemented in different languages (Java, Python, etc.). `sweater` provides several of these bias detection methods in one unified package with a consistent R interface [@rcore].
-Also, some provided methods are implemented in C++ for speed and interfaced to R using the `Rcpp` package [@eddelbuettel:2013:SRC] [^BENCH].
+Previously, the software of these methods is only available piecemeal as the addendum of the original papers and was implemented in different languages (Java, Python, etc.). `sweater` provides several of these bias detection methods in one unified package with a consistent R interface [@rcore].
+Also, `sweater` provides several methods that are implemented in C++ for speed and interfaced to R using the `Rcpp` package [@eddelbuettel:2013:SRC] [^BENCH].

 [^BENCH]: Compared with a pure R implementation, the C++ implementation of Word Embedding Association Test in `sweater` is at least 7 times faster.
 See the benchmark [here](https://github.com/chainsawriot/sweater/blob/master/paper/benchmark.md).